 New teachers: Six strategies for making your first year more manageable

 The first year of teaching can be a difficult time for new teachers.
 They face the challenges of building relationships with their students, managing their classrooms and self-care; however, there are ways to make the first year more manageable.
-WVDE Director of Educator Development and Support Dr. Carla Warren shares six strategies for new teachers.
+The office of WVDE Educator Preparation shares six strategies for new teachers.

 Begin developing relationships with your students from day one.
 You can do this by setting time aside in your day to talk with your students.
 Start each day with a morning meeting that allows students to share things about themselves.
 It is important to develop relationships with colleagues, administrators, custodians, cooks and other school staff.